luccalino/NetCDFData/README.md

 # Description
-This repo contains material to aggregate data from a NetCDF file into spatial regions here municipalities in Switzerland by means of averaging the cells.
+This repo contains material to aggregate data from a NetCDF file into spatial regions, e.g. municipalities in Switzerland by means of averaging the cells as in the shown case.

-In visual terms it converts from cells as shown below...
+In visual terms, the material here converts detailed data from cells as shown below...
 ![origin](/output/origin.png)

-... to means per region, here Swiss municipalities as shown below\
+... to averages per region, here Swiss municipalities as shown below
 ![destination](/output/destination.png)

+# Content